 - Pay your bills on auto-pay.
 This ensures they are paid on time, in full to avoid late charges.
 As a bonus, some loan providers offer a small interest rate deduction if you enroll in auto-pay.

 - Get free debt counseling.
 The most widely available help managing your debt is with a Consumer Credit Counseling Services (CCCS) counselor.
-CCCS’ network of non-profit counselors can work with you confidentially and judgement-free to help you develop a budget, figure out your options, and negotiate with creditors to repay your debts.
+CCCS’ network of non-profit counselors can work with you confidentially and judgment-free to help you develop a budget, figure out your options, and negotiate with creditors to repay your debts.
 Best of all, the 45-90 minute counseling sessions are free of charge and come with no obligations.
 Get started here.

 Other general money-saving tips